PalamaraLab/EpiNN/README.md

 - Download data and unzip:

-Decompress the raw data in Data/Raw_data.tar.gz by typing
+Download the training data from https://github.com/PalamaraLab/EpiNN_data, then decompress the raw data in Data/Raw_data.tar.gz by typing

 ```
 tar -cvzf Raw_data.tar.gz